Condition Clause

 What Are Condition Clauses?

 Each conditional sentence consists of two clauses, one clause expresses the condition that must be met (the condition clause) and the other, main clause, expresses the result in case the condition is met.
-The conditional clause is marked by a condition marker while the main clause is unmarked.
+The condition clause is marked by a condition marker while the main clause is unmarked.

 Condition Markers

-• If → all types
+If → all types

-• Unless → negative condition, type I
+Unless → negative condition, type I

-• Provided that / As long as / In the event that → type I
+As long as → type I

-• In case → type I
+In the event that → type I

-• Inversion with "Should" → type I
+In case → type I

-• Suppose / Supposingtype II
+Suppose / Supposing → type II

 Here are some examples: